Mayuresh333GIT/digital_literacy_project/README.md

 # digital_literacy_project
-This Repository contains the Readme file and all other files related to the project
+This Repository contains the Readme file and other files for each task in the project